Get the best Bluetooth headphones under $100 right now.

 Bassheads should go for bass emphasized sound, audiophiles for neutral sound profile, and if you’re on the fence and just want something that sounds good for all music, go for balanced or slightly V-shaped sound.

-The less colored sound, the more likely it will be suitable for all music types.
+The less colored sound, the more likely it will be suitable for all music types, from hip hop to metal.

 All in all, you might not get the best of the best currently available in the headphone world for less than $100, but pretty close to it.